abstractfactory/rfc/spec/spec57.md

 $ maya
 ```

-Here are some examples of non-compliant syntaxes.
+Examples of a non-ideal syntax.

 ```bash
 # Too specific